bowman2001/perplexdoc/content/doc/page/title/index.md

 tags: [title]
 ---

 The title section is generated from meta-data in the front-matter.
-There are a few parameters besides the {$title} to produce the desired result.
 {.p-first}
 <!--more-->

 Most parameters for the title section contain strings.
-Usually, we just write them into the front-matter values.
-But there is one caveat: In case we’re using characters, which are reserved for formatting front-matter data, we need to enclose these strings in straight quotes to avoid errors.
+Often, we can just write them conveniently into the YAML front-matter values.
+But there is one caveat with YAML: In case we’re using characters, which are reserved for YAML itself, we need to enclose these strings in straight quotes to avoid parsing errors.

 ## The title itself